hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 Flue gas, the exhaust air generated during combustion, contains solid particles, acidic gases, dioxins and heavy metals.
 Some trace elements tend to evaporate at combustion temperatures and then recondense when the temperature falls in the heat transfer sections of a boiler.
 This recondensation results in both homogeneous submicron particles of trace elements and ash particles covered in a heterogeneous layer of trace elements.
-Flue gas must be treated before being released from the incinerator's chimney stack.
+Flue gas must be treated before being released from the incinerator's chimney stack; this is the longest part of the whole incineration process.
 Prior to treatment, flue gas is cooled to under 200&#8451; with water injections or more efficiently by indirectly heating the water in the heat exchanger pipes.
 This is followed by a series of absorption, scrubbing and filtering steps.
 A typical air pollution control system includes the following components: an acid gas removal system, dioxin and mercury removal system, a particulate removal system, a nitrogen oxide removal system, and a pollution control system.